Unitarily invariant valuations on convex functions: Dually epi-translation invariant valuations

 Let us turn to the case $V=\R^n$ with its standard scalar product.
-As the Goodey-Weil distribution of $\mu\in\VConv_k(\R^n)$ is compactly supported by Theorem \ref{theorem:Def_GW}, its Fourier-Laplace transform is an entire function on $(\C^n)^k$ and is given by
+As the Goodey--Weil distribution of $\mu\in\VConv_k(\R^n)$ is compactly supported by Theorem \ref{theorem:Def_GW}, its Fourier--Laplace transform is an entire function on $(\C^n)^k\cong (\R^n)^k\otimes \C$ and is given by